 Teifi Pools is the collective name for Llyn Teifi, Llyn Hir, Llyn Gorlan, and Llyn Egnant which lie at about 1,500 ft (455 meters) near the village of Pontrhydfendigaid.
 The lakes, located near the ruins of the Cistercian abbey of Strata Florida are deep enough to be believed to be unfathomable and were famous even in medieval times for the quality of their eel and trout fishing.

-Llyn Eiddwen, on the slopes of Mynydd Bach, and the Teifi Pools above Pontrhydfendigaid are typical of clean, low nutrient upland lakes surrounded by heathland and acid grassland.
+The Wildlife Trust reserve of Llyn Eiddwen, which is surrounded by heathland on the slopes of Mynydd Bach is typical of the clean, low nutrient upland lakes which were formed by glacial activity.
 Look out for floating plants such as water crowfoot and water plantain as well water lobelia, cotton grass and cranberry.

 The great raised bog of Cors Caron lies behind a glacial moraine, which the river Teifi has breached.
 On the edge of the bog, at Maesllyn (the lake field), a glacial ‘kettle pond’ can be easily seen from the Ystwyth Trail.